 Two easiest sourdough breads that you can make while away are the sourdough sandwich loaf baked in a tin and sourdough focaccia baked in a tray.
 With both doughs you would simply mix the dough, knead it for couple of minutes to develop strength of the dough, transfer it to a greased pans, leave it to ferment until doubled in volume, and then bake it.
 Easy, right?

-I usually mix the dough for sandwich bread or focaccia in the morning before going to work and, depending on the season, I leave it to ferment at the room temperature or in basement until I come home in the afternoon.
-In the best case scenario, the dough is ready to be put in oven in an hour after I come home (while the oven preheats).
+I usually mix the dough for sandwich bread or focaccia in the morning before going to work and, depending on the season, I leave it to ferment at room temperature or in the basement until I come home in the afternoon.
+In the best-case scenario, the dough is ready to be put in the oven in an hour after I come home (while the oven preheats).
 It is better to come home to slighlty underproofed dough than to overproofed one, where there is almost no way back.